-The Innocence Project of Minnesota works to free the wrongfully convicted and prevent future wrongful convictions from occurring in Minnesota, North Dakota, and South Dakota.
+The Great North Innocence Project, formerly the Innocence Project of Minnesota, works to free the wrongfully convicted and prevent future wrongful convictions from occurring in Minnesota, North Dakota, and South Dakota.

 Fighting to Free the Innocent:

 Each year our team works diligently to screen hundreds of requests for help, to give freedom back to people in prison for crimes they did not commit.
 GN-IP staff, law students, investigators, and volunteer attorneys spend thousands of hours carefully analyzing these cases to determine whether there is new evidence that could show actual innocence.
 We litigate cases where newly discovered evidence is identifiable and can provide clear and convincing proof of actual innocence.

 GN-IP has worked to free seven men who were in prison for crimes they did not commit.
 These men spent a combined 84 years behind bars due to wrongful convictions.
 Explore the moving stories of Ronnie Cooper, Javon Davis, Michael Hansen, Richard LaFuente, Koua Fong Lee, Terry Olson, and Sherman Townsend.